jfrog/SwampUp2024/JFTD-110-How to Automate Your Way to DevOps Success/module2-jf-security-automation/jf_security_config_as_code/lab1_resource_indexing/README.md

-# 1 - JFrog Xray Resource Indexing - Repos, Builds, Release Bundles
+# Lab 1 - JFrog Xray Resource Indexing - Repos, Builds, Release Bundles

 The terraform (tf) resources in this folder will help managing the JFrog Xray indexing list for repos, builds, and release bundles.